 In today’s political climate there is much to be discussed in regards to socialism and income inequality.
-Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media platforms.
+Yet, there is still a tone of misleading information being quickly consumed and disseminated through online social media.
 This treatment makes it hard to avoid political bias and unfair assumptions about socialism given its modern triumphs.
-So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
-I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
-I think the problem surrounding modern political discussions is a lack of education that causes both sides to speak past one another.
+So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that’s misunderstood.
+I’ve started to lose confidence when hearing others debate on issues surrounding socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
+I think the problem that surrounds modern political discussions is an eco chamber of ideas that causes both sides to speak past one another.
 To remain unbiased I will avoid advocating for socialism here.
-The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern implementation.
+The purpose of this thesis is to address some of the common misconceptions about socialism from its historical to its modern implementation.

 (3) China, an Example of a Communist Nation State? — (Objection) The most recent comments by Chinese President Xi Jinping would tout China as Marxist leaning but take that with a grain of salt.
 China is a mixed bag of a neo-liberal socialist market economy (SME) with a state-capitalist system (i.e. an economy in which there are state-owned market enterprises and are in-part controlled by a centralized government.)
 The neo-libertarian strategies of privatization also help China make sweeping market reforms and participate in globalization (Zhang, Ong 2008).
 China is also heavily technocratic with 8 out of 9 of its top leadership having a scientific or engineering background.

-(4) (FACT) Socialists History of Uneducated Leadership — There is a long history of the failures of centralized socialism and military regimes.
-These military regime changes, lead by communist/socialist political ideologies, were likely domed to fail because the leadership roles were usually filled by people without a higher educational background.
+(4) Uneducated Leadership (FACT) — There is a long history of the failures of centralized socialism and military regimes.
+These military regime changes, lead by communist/socialist political ideologies, were likely domed to fail because the leadership roles were filled by people without a proper educational background.
 You could list all of the historic leaders from former communist/socialist regimes and nearly all of them received either a minimal education or dropped out of school completely.
-Both Joseph Stalin and Adolf Hitler dropped out of school at an early age.
+Both Joseph Stalin and Adolf Hitler dropped out of primary school at an early age.
 From the eastern communist leaders Ho Chi Minh of Vietnam never finished his secondary education.
 The founder of N. Korea (Kim il-Sung) dropped out of middle-school.
 Mao Zedong of China received only a basic secondary education at Hunan First Normal School, later founded as a college and then University in 2000 and 2008, respectively.
 Venezuela’s current president (Nicolas Maduro), records show he never graduated high-school.
 The only historic communist/socialist leaders with a basic college education were Fidel Castro and Vladimir Lenin, and if we’re honest these leaders didn’t fair so badly.
 But they still would never go on to pursue any higher degree of learning.
-As a technocratic philosopher, I fully recognize my bias towards higher-educational leadership.
-I won’t say having a higher-education is absolutely necessary.
-But the social and political failures of these communist regimes given their lack of higher education is I feel a valid objection.
+As a technocrat, I recognize my bias towards higher-educational leadership.
+I won’t say having a higher-education is absolutely ‘necessary’.
+But the social and political failures of these communist regimes given their lack of uneducated leadership is a valid criticism.

-(5) Socialism Equates to Communism & Fascism? — (Objection) We need to first clarify that these historic regimes were using communism as a propaganda tool towards political-gains and self-interest.
-But the difference between today’s form of socialism is that the old was more radical while the newest versions are more reformist.
+(6) Socialism Equates to Fascism & Communism — (Objection) While communism is an extreme form of socialism, socialism itself does not equate to communism.
+This is a slippery slope.
+As far as addressing the historical fascism of socialism.
+We need to first clarify that these historic military regimes were using communism as a propaganda tool towards political-gains and self-interest.
+But the difference between today’s form of socialism is that the old was more radically idealistic while the newest versions are more reformist.
 Today’s socialism, like democratic socialism and social democrats, would not be considered fascist.
 The key difference here is that each promote policy decisions through a democratic platform choosing instead to focus on social and market reform.
-These democratic systems have worked for many countries.
+These democratic systems have worked for many countries already.
 Consider monetary policies like fiscal-federalism, currently used in the United States, as proof of concept.

-(7) Millions have Perished Under Communism — (Objection) Yes, and no; fascist regimes have used socialism as a political propaganda [tool] that caused the deaths of untold millions.
-But this argument is obviously reductive.
-It ignores the important principles of socialist theories that totalitarian governments essentially ignored.
-Although, if we want to talk numbers then it could be argued that ‘capitalism has killed more.’
+Communism Capitalism — (FACT) It’s a common misnomer to attribute the millions of deaths to communist regimes.
+Fascist regimes have used socialism as a political propaganda [tool] that caused the deaths of untold millions.
+But this argument is clearly reductive.
+It ignores the important principles of socialist theories that historical totalitarian governments essentially ignored.
+But if we want to talk numbers then it could be argued that ‘capitalism kills more.’
 Early European colonialism in the Americas killed at least 53 million people.
 Leopold II of Belgium exploited the surplus of rubber from the European controlled Belgium Congo State, which was responsible for killing at least 8-10 million of its inhabitants.
 Colonialism in India during British Imperialism brought about 27 famines that killed nearly 60 million [Davis 9].
 Although, there is still not enough sufficient data it is estimated that around 14 million (European & Africans) perished during the 400 years of transatlantic slavery.
 These numbers do not reflect the ongoing deaths caused by poverty each year.
 Canadian researches Gernot Kohler and Norman Alcock published a paper titled “An Empirical Table of Structural Violence” it found that ‘18,000,000’ people die each year due to systemic poverty .
-These numbers also do not reflect the untold casualties of warfare & capitalism in which Marxist theory claims is the root cause of ongoing conflict between nations.
+These numbers also do not reflect the untold casualties that profiting from warfare has caused with the military industrial complex (MIC).

-(12) The Zero-sum & Lump of Labor Fallacy — Socialism and communism is often unfairly criticized by abusing these fallacies.
+(13) The Zero-sum & Lump of Labor Fallacy — Socialism and communism is often unfairly criticized by abusing these fallacies.
 To use an example of how the zero-sum fallacy works, is say I have a piece of pie and I wanted to share it equally with 3 other people then I would have to divide the pie by 1/4.
 While this simple proof bares true mathematically it is a negligible example of how modern economies work.
 This may have been the belief in the mercantilism era of trade systems.
 After all, gold and silver were the popular mediums of exchange during that era, and that was a limited resource.
 But after the industrial revolution modern economies now generate wealth through surplus value.
 Systems of money called currency became the modern medium of exchange.
 The point is to say that economies have evolved past the idea of a 0-fixed sum.
 You could say that this argument is a Malthusian fallacy.
-In marvel The Avengers movie one of the main protagonist Thanos abuses this fallacy.
-He falsely believes that by getting rid of 50% of the population he can save the universe and maintain it’s resources.
+In the manga Plunderer the main protagonist Licht Bach abuses this fallacy.
+He falsely believes that by thinning out the population humanity can maintain its resources.
 This is also the main plot in the 2016 film The Da Vinci Code: Inferno; but I digress.
 ‘The Lump of Labor Fallacy’ is another type of zero-sum fallacy.
 This fallacy would instead assert that there is a fixed amount of labor to employ.
 This fallacy is often abused by anti-immigration groups like FAIR, who propagate this false narrative that an increase in the population of undocumented immigrants would have a negative affect on competition and labor.
 Again, this is not how modern economies work!
 The underlining assumption here is that any re-invigoration of socialist systems would lead to massive unemployment and a scarcity in resources which is simply not true.

 Beyond the basic definitions I’ve provided it can be very difficult to define socialism.
 It could refer broadly to an ideology or related to its influence on a specific policy.
 I’ve told you just two versions of communism but there are even more versions of socialism (i.e. Mutualism, Democratic Socialism, Socialist Democracy, Revolutionary Socialism, Eco-socialism, post-capitalism, Market/Non-market Socialism, Autonomism, Anarcho-collectivism, etc.) I wouldn’t encourage you to try to understand what all of these different terms mean.
 Because it does help to at least familiarize yourself with these terms to gain more insight.
 Hopefully, this will reduce the prevalent reductionist thinking that has hollowed most of these online political discussions.
 The designations that make socialism differ can at first seem like you’re splitting hairs.
 But we must remember that the original Marxist definition is not a practical way of defining socialism in any historical or modern context.